AlexWang18/DarkDivide100/README.md

 It was bunch of rollers back up Snagtooth into a huge downhill to Wright Meadow Aid station.
 Saw another race photographer at Blue Lake here which was nice to see.
 I asked her how much further it was to the aid station and she said 4 miles to which I replied "Well fuck I'm out of food".
 I was half hoping she had some on her to give.
 Did really bad at planning the calories this race.
 Luckily most of the 4 miles turned into a nice forest road shortly after so it was faster moving than expected.
 I was excited to see my de facto crew and later on pacer Alex Weidman at this aid.
 I remember thinking damn he's got that shit on.
 He was wearing these cool army camo pants and that brown Melly knockoff he wears.
 He tried to offer me some of his fancy gels but I declined knowing how expensive they were and told him I only had 8 miles to the next aid station anyways.
 I did ask him to re tie my right shoe which had gotten loose from the wet and causing me to feel less confident on the downhill.
 I quickly scarfed down a mysteriouslyblue pancake and than some bacon which tasted really really really good.
 I wish I carried some of the bacon out.
 Instead I just grabbed more gels and got some electrolyte water.
 To my surprise both Adam and Kyle were only 30 seconds back on the road which I never turned around to see.
 This put me in fight or flight so I left the aid station a bit quicker than I probably should've.
 I wanted to ask Weidman to meet me at the 61 aid station too, though I wasn't sure if it was crew accessible and forgot to mention it to him in my frenzy.

 <img width="1045" height="763" alt="47FBB7C8-A4CE-4994-919C-FA9921F0409C" src="https://github.com/user-attachments/assets/cd5defca-355b-49a1-a254-65164cd547c5" />
-- Blue Lake right before Wright Meadow Aid
+- Blue Lake right before Wright Meadow Aid.
+Ran out of food.

 It was a technical steep descent from Wright Meadows which made me thankful for tightening up my right shoe.
 I felt like I was descending at a decent clip until Kyle came hot on my tail.
 You can tell he's a Boulder ripper.
 I later learned he has the second fastest time down Green Mountain.
 Damn.
 He passed me a couple miles out of the aid station and I didn't want to both blow my quads or my ankles trying to keep up with him downhill.
 In retrospect I probably should've, but I was running scared for my ankles since I rolled my bad one racing White River 50k earlier this summer.
 So I let him go, hoping I would catch up on the big climb up to Summit Prairie where I would than pick up Weidman as a pacer.
 It was pretty much all steep downhill to the Lewis River aid station.
 I think I was only 2 minutes back by the time I was running into the aid and he was running out.
 I lowkey did not know the aid stations at this part of the course but was happy that it no longer was 12+ mile stretches between aids.
 Quickly refilled fuel here and chased out after Kyle.
 I saw Adam moving a bit slower 5 minutes back climbing to the aid here and guessed that I probably didn't need to worry about him.